Method REPORT any errors returns status 501 (Not Implemented)

 Well I don't agree.
 The method specifies how the webserver handles the given request.
 Why should it check if a file exists and then decide how to handle it?
 It makes no sense.
 There can be methods that create content and don't request it, how would you handle this case?

 So again, the current behavior is fine.

-#4 Updated by stbuehler over 1 year ago
+Updated by stbuehler about 12 years ago

 if a server doesn't understand a method, a 404 is definitely not appropriate (for example, 404 for PUT would be plain stupid).